 In FY 2019, the Department of Recreation, Parks and Cultural Activities hired a professional conservator (consultant) to examine existing public artwork in need of conservation.
 Using the findings of the conservation assessment, a comprehensive maintenance plan was developed outlining prioritized conservation/preservation needs, including costs.
+This assessment is being updated in FY2023.

-Funding in FY 2023 addresses assets identified in poor condition or unsafe and provides for emergency repairs not identified in the report.
+Funding in FY 2024-FY2026 will address assets identified in poor condition or unsafe and provides for emergency repairs not identified in the report.
 Annual funding provides for regular capital maintenance for public art, thereby reducing costs associated with deferred maintenance.
 A vibrant public art collection increases visitor spending, creates distinctive, attractive and amenity-rich neighborhoods and will increase resident satisfaction with the appearance of their City.

-FY 2023 projects will include restoration and repairs at "King Street Gardens Park" such as lighting repairs and the repair and re-installation of the water fountain.
-Funding will be used for cleaning and minor maintenance as noted in the FY 2019 conditional assessment.
-Additional funding will be used to conduct the 5-year condition assessment of public art throughout the city.

-Past projects include work at the Freedmen's Cemetery, Rocky Versace Memorial, Shipbuilder at Waterfront Park, and the War Memorial at Union Station, to highlight a few.
+FY 2024 projects will include ongoing restoration and repairs at "King Street Gardens Park" such as restoration of the original rain garden and signage.
+Funding will be used to prepare the Waterfront Park site for the upcoming art installation.
+Funding will also be used for cleaning and minor maintenance as noted in the FY 2023 conditional assessment.
+Past projects include work at the Freedmen's Cemetery, Rocky Versace Memorial, Shipbuilder at Waterfront Park, and the War Memorial at Union Station, and Brio at Market Square to highlight a few.

-Parks and Recreation Needs Assessment (2011, 2013); Public Art Conservation Assessment (2019); Public Art Implementation Plan (approved by City Council 12/2014); Citywide Arts and Culture Plan and Policy (approved by City Council 12/2016); Maintenance of the City's public art collection is supported by the Alexandria Commission for the Arts.
+EXTERNAL OR INTERNAL ADOPTED PLAN OR RECOMMENDATION Parks and Recreation Needs Assessment (2011, 2013); Public Art Conservation Assessment (2019, 2023 (anticipated)); Public Art Implementation Plan (approved by City Council 12/2014); Citywide Arts and Culture Plan and Policy (approved by City Council 12/2016); Maintenance of the City's public art collection is supported by the Alexandria Commission for the Arts.
+Additional OPERATING IMPACTS No additional operating impacts identified at this time.